practicalli/clojure-web-services/create-a-handler-function/index.md

 # Create a handler function

-There may be a great many routes in a webapp, so to make the code more readable we create a seperate function.
+There may be a great many routes in a webapp, so to make the code more readable we create a separate function.
 In Ring terminology, this function is refered to as a handler.

 When you send a request to the webapp, the ring adaptor converts this request to a map and sends it to the specified handler.